webplatformz/react-native-workshop/README.md

 2. API Service
 3. Create Component with Props
 4. Add State
+5. Platform-specific Code
-5. Persist Data using React Native API
+6. Persist Data

 You can jump to exercise by checking out the respective branch.
 Each exercise has an exercise and a solution branch.
 E.g. Components and styling: